OCA/connector-magento/magentoerpconnect/doc/guides/installation_guide.rst

 #.
 Flush the Magento cache from the admin panel or by removing everything in
    `magento_root/var/cache`

+.. important:: Please check if you have installed Magento on PHP with a *5.4.x** version.
+               Magento is **not compatible** with this version and would prevent the API to behave normally.
+In that case, you must retrograde to PHP 5.3.x or apply the patch provided by Magento (see http://magento.com/resources/system-requirements)

 Configuring the Magento web-services
 ====================================